-The board of directors held nine regularly scheduled meetings and one special meeting during the fiscal year ended July 31, 2003.
-In addition, the board of directors acted two times by unanimous consent during the fiscal year ended July 31, 2003.
+The board of directors held eight regularly scheduled meetings and five special meetings during the fiscal year ended July 31, 2004.
+In addition, the board of directors acted one time by unanimous consent during the fiscal year ended July 31, 2004.

 The board of directors uses working committees with functional responsibility in the more complex recurring areas where disinterested oversight is required.
 Working committees of the board of directors include the Audit Committee and the Compensation Committee, each of which operates under a charter that has been approved by the board of directors.
 Current copies of each of these charters are posted on our website, www.forgent.com.
-In addition, a copy of the Amended and Restated Audit Committee Charter, as in effect on the date of this proxy statement, is attached as Appendix A. The Executive Committee was disbanded in October 2002 and the Nominating Committee was disbanded in 2003.
 Our committees will continue to monitor and review legislative, regulatory and NASDAQ Stock Market actions in connection with corporate governance, and our committees will adopt policies and procedures in response to such actions.

 The board of directors consists of a majority of independent directors as such term is defined under the rules of the NASDAQ Stock Market.
 The board of directors has determined that Ms. Cote and Messrs.
-Wells, Mazzucchelli, Agnich and Milovanic are independent.
+Wells, Mazzucchelli, Agnich and Miles are independent.
 The board of directors has determined that all of the members of both of the board's standing committees are independent as defined under the rules of the NASDAQ Stock Market, including, in the case of all members of the Audit Committee, the independence requirements contemplated by Rules 10A-3 under the Securities Exchange Act of 1934.